GitHubbubble/gitPro/README.md

 ##The Perils of Rebasing
 Rebasing is great, but depends on how you use it.
 It's not perfect, and will easily induce a lot problem with a few steps.
 Now we are teaching you how to **destory** other's repository like an expert.

-**rebase commits that exist outside your repository.**
+**rebase commits that exist outside one's repository.**

-If you follow our guideline, the repository will survive, otherwise you'll be cursed by your colleagues and your boss will fire you.
+If you follow our guideline above, the repository will survive, otherwise you'll be cursed by your colleagues and your boss will fire you.

 When you rebase, you’re throwing away commits in `git log` and creating a similar but different new one.
 Assuming you have push some commits to the server which your colleagues' work based on, and you modified them with `git rebase` and push them to server again, your partners have to merge their work and the commits will get messy once you want to pull their work.